Atrocitus: Brightest Day

 Following the defeat of the Black Lanterns, Atrocitus returns to Ysmault, and is soon after approached by Ganthet and Guy Gardner, who ask him to join them in an as-yet unidentified mission.
-Despite his utter hatred for the Guardians, Atrocitus agrees, sending the Red Lantern Bleez to assist Guy.
+Despite his utter hatred for the Guardians, Atrocitus agrees, sending the Red Lantern Bleez to assist Gardner.

 Sometime later, he appeared in New York City with Dex-Starr in search of the emotional spectrum entities.
 They killed several criminals in the subway, while sparing the remaining riders in the subway car.
 When he performed his blood ritual, it revealed to him the location of the entities except for Ion and Parallax.
-Hal, Carol and Sinestro confronted Atrocitus for his murderous actions as he finished the ritual; however, Atrocitus justified them by claiming they did what they did to protect innocents.
-Carol confirmed Atrocitus' sincerity by detecting a spark of love in his heart with her powers that was not there during their previous encounter, only to have her words ignite his anger.
+Hal Jordan, Carol Ferris, and Sinestro confronted Atrocitus for his murderous actions as he finished the ritual; however, Atrocitus justified them by claiming they did what they did to protect innocents.
+Ferris confirms Atrocitus' sincerity by detecting a spark of love in his heart with her powers that was not there during their previous encounter, only to have her words ignite his anger.
 Enraged, Atrocitus blasts the trio out of the subway, and engages in combat.
 During the brawl, it is revealed that Atrocitus has learned how to create constructs with his powers.
-Their fight is then interrupted as Lobo makes an appearance, incapacitating Hal.
-The Lanterns join together to fight off Lobo, with Atrocitus revealing that he is on Earth to stop the being who is capturing the Emotional entities.
-It is later revealed that Atrocitus had hired Lobo to attack him to gain the others trust.
-During his search for the Rage Entity, known as the Butcher, Atrocitus incinerates a prison bus full of murderers, claiming that "Those who take life do not deserve it."
+Their fight is then interrupted as Lobo makes an appearance, incapacitating Jordan.
+The Lanterns join together to fight off Lobo, with Atrocitus revealing that he is on Earth to stop the being who is capturing the emotional entities.